 You can use heavier than needed braid because the fish won’t really see it but you’ll want to use as light of a leader as you can get away with.
 You won’t want to use 20 lb mono if you’re going after 2-3 lb rainbow (should use 4-6 lb for that).
 I’ll use fluoro if I want my lure to sink more or if I need my line to be invisible.
 Otherwise, I’ll stick with mono.
-The length of the leader will be around 3 feet long and I like to attach them with a barrel swivel (prevents line twisting).
+The length of the leader will be around 3-4 feet long and I like to attach the two lines with the Surgeon’s Knot:

 Once you have your braid and leader line connected, the next thing you’ll want to do is attach your favorite spoon.
 It’s all going to depend on what type of fish you’re after and the size.
 If I’m fishing for kokanee I’ll start with something pink and if I’m going after lake trout I’ll use something colorful.
 Those don’t work all the time so you may have to try a few things.

 How To Troll With A Spoon

 Like I was saying before, you can simply toss out your line, troll at the same speed, and wait for something to bite.
 That can work but I haven’t found that to be the best strategy.
 If you’re willing to put in a bit more work then you’ll catch more fish.

 The first two things you need to figure out is where you want to fish and how deep you want to go.
 The depth will depend on a number of factors (time of year, temperature, etc) but where you should fish is more straightforward.